A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Comparison with -body simulations and existing SMK calibrations

-To assess the performance of the variable-slope smooth-$k$ (VSMK) filter, we compare halo mass functions computed within the Press-Schechter formalism with $N$-body simulations from Refs.~\cite{Schaeffer2021,Bohr2021,Verwohlt2024}.
-These simulations adopt cosmological parameters consistent with \textit{Planck} 2018 results \cite{Planck2020}.
-In particular, the parameter values $\Omega_m = 0.321$, $\Omega_\Lambda = 0.679$, $h = 0.6688$, $n_s = 0.96$, and $\sigma_8 = 0.811$ are used when comparing analytic predictions with the simulations of \cite{Schaeffer2021,Verwohlt2024}, while for the simulations presented in \cite{Bohr2021}, we adopt $\Omega_m = 0.311$, $\Omega_\Lambda = 0.689$, $h = 0.675$, $n_s = 0.965$, and $\sigma_8 = 0.815$.
-These works also provide, for each simulated model, the best-fitting parameters of the SMK filter.
-In particular, for the WDM simulation of \cite{Schaeffer2021} the optimal parameters are $\beta = 4.8$ and $c = 3.3$; for the DAO model of \cite{Bohr2021}, $\beta = 3.46$ and $c = 3.79$; and for the DAO model of \cite{Verwohlt2024}, $\beta = 3.6$ and $c = 3.6$.
+To assess the ability of the VSMK filter to reproduce previous SMK descriptions of halo abundances, we consider a set of WDM and DAO models for which calibrated SMK parameterizations have been reported in the literature \cite{Schaeffer2021,Bohr2021,Verwohlt2024}.
+These calibrations were originally obtained by comparison with $N$-body simulations and therefore provide a useful benchmark against which to evaluate the VSMK formalism.
+The $N$-body simulations adopt cosmological parameters consistent with \textit{Planck} 2018 results \cite{Planck2020}.
+In particular, the parameter values $\Omega_m = 0.321$, $\Omega_\Lambda = 0.679$, $h = 0.6688$, $n_s = 0.96$, and $\sigma_8 = 0.811$ are used when comparing analytic predictions with the simulations of \cite{Schaeffer2021,Verwohlt2024}, while the simulations presented in \cite{Bohr2021} employ $\Omega_m = 0.311$, $\Omega_\Lambda = 0.689$, $h = 0.675$, $n_s = 0.965$, and $\sigma_8 = 0.815$.

+To construct a representative VSMK calibration, we define one reference SMK parameterization for WDM models and another for DAO models.
+For the WDM model of \cite{Schaeffer2021}, we adopt the calibration reported in that work, characterized by $\beta = 4.8$ and $c = 3.3$, which corresponds to the original fit from Leo et al. \cite{Leo2018}.
+For DAO models, we instead determine a representative SMK parameterization, characterized by $\beta = 2.8$ and $c = 3.8$, which provides a good simultaneous description of the simulation data from \cite{Bohr2021,Verwohlt2024} while remaining consistent with the SMK-based descriptions previously reported in these works.
+With these reference parameterizations established, we can now assess the extent to which a single VSMK prescription is able to reproduce both WDM and DAO halo abundances. \\